oupala/apaxy/README.md

 * Make it pop with Javascript or jQuery.
 * Add welcome messages, download instructions or copyright notices.
 * Add custom mime type icons (requires editing the `.htaccess` file)
+* Add custom error pages for style and clarification when displaying server errors.

 _Sadly, visual style is all you can work with.
 It's not possible to alter the generated table structure of the listing directory with Apaxy._